Physical Therapy Guide to Spinal Muscular Atrophy

 How Can a Physical Therapist Help Before and After Surgery?

 People with SMA may need surgery for scoliosis, hip alignment, or to release joint tightness.
 A physical therapist will evaluate you or your child before any scheduled surgery.
 They will plan for equipment needs and design a treatment program after surgery.
 Early movement after surgery is often recommended, so developing a plan of action before surgery is important.

 Physical therapists also will evaluate you or your child again shortly after surgery.
 Resuming physical therapy as soon as possible helps maintain comfort, muscle strength, and provides education for after-surgery care.
 Physical therapists also provide modified movement plans for the early treatment phase after surgery.
 Longer-term physical therapy allows for continued improvements in function and mobility after surgery.

 Can This Injury or Condition Be Prevented?

-SMA is a genetic disorder that is passed from parent to child.
-Most people have 2 copies of the SMN1 gene.
-Individuals who have 1 faulty copy and 1 functioning copy of the gene are called carriers.
-Carriers do not have SMA, but they may pass the faulty gene on to their children.
-SMA is an autosomal recessive genetic disorder, which means that generally both parents must pass on the mutation for the child to have SMA.
-Because the specific mutation that causes SMA has been identified, genetic testing using a simple blood test can identify carriers of SMA.
-However, most people do not know they are carriers until they have a child with SMA.
+SMA is a genetic disorder passed from parent to child.
+Most people have two copies of the SMN1 gene.
+People who have one faulty copy and one functioning copy of the gene are carriers.
+While carriers do not have SMA, they may pass the defective gene to their children.
+Both parents must pass on the gene for their child to have SMA.
+A simple blood test can tell whether a person carries the SMA gene.
+Most people do not know they carry the gene until they have a child with SMA.